De La Salle–College of Saint Benilde: Recent history (2006–present)

 In 2006, the college became a district school of De La Salle Philippines, the successor of the DLSU System.
 Br.
 Edmundo Fernandez FSC, Brother Visitor of the De La Salle Brothers Philippine District, became the college's interim president.
 The college became the host for the NCAA Season 82, and landed in second place for the General Championship rankings.

 In 2007, the School of Design and Arts opened four new degree programs: the Bachelor of Arts degrees in Animation, Digital Filmmaking, and Photography, the first of their kind in the country, and Architecture That same year, the new 14-storey School of Design and Arts Campus opened in May in time for the start of the school year 2007–2008.
 The college inaugurated its first Brother President, Br.
 Victor Franco FSC in September.

 In 2008, the School of Management and Information Technology (SMIT), in partnership with the School of Design and Arts, announced its intention to offer a new degree in game design and development, pending approval of the Commission on Higher Education.
 At the end of NCAA Season 83, the college again became the overall champions, winning their second title after two years.

 On August 12, 2008, East Timor President, José Ramos-Horta visited the college and gave a talk entitled United in Faith, Partners in Nation-Building held at the School of Design and Arts Campus during a four-day state visit to the Philippines, which marked the first time that a foreign head of state visited the college.

 In 2009, the college opened three new degree programs, the Bachelor of Science in International Hospitality Management for SHRIM, which partnered with Vatel International Hospitality School in France, the Bachelor of Science in Information Technology, Major in Game Design and Development for SMIT, the first IT program anchored in game design and development in the Philippines, and Bachelor of Science in Architecture for the SDA.
 The college won its third championship title in the NCAA, and became back-to-back general champions for NCAA Season 84.

 Groundbreaking of a new building commenced in 2017.
 The building would serve as a sports center for the Benilde Blazers and a dormitory for scholars.
 It was inaugurated as the Benilde Sports and Dorm Building and opened in 2020.
 A five-story building, the complex stands on a 4196 sqm lot in San Isidro Drive corner Dominga Street with the Taft and SDA Campuses as neighbors.

+In 2022, SDA had been divided into three new autonomous clusters housed under the newly renamed Design and Arts (D+A) Campus: the School of New Media Arts (SNMA), the School of Culture, Arts, and Performance (SACP), and the School of Environmental Design (SED).
+The decision was made in light of further strengthening creative industry systems and qualifications within the college.